Vodafone UK: Loss of network

 A break-in at the Vodafone exchange centre in Basingstoke on 28 February 2011 left several hundreds of thousands of customers in the west of London without network access, after burglars stole computer equipment and damaged network hardware.

 Subcontracting to third-parties

 Vodafone was criticised after the Manchester Arena bombing in May 2017.
 The company outsourced the National Mutual Aid Telephony system to a third party, Content Guru.
 When the attack occurred, the system failed resulting in those affected by the attack not being able to contact police or emergency services.

+Loyalty penalty claim

+In November 2025, the Competition Appeal Tribunal (CAT) approved a class action claim in the UK from consumer rights expert Justin Gutmann against Vodafone and other UK mobile operators.
+The claim alleges that Vodafone charged long standing customers for their mobile phones beyond their contractual terms.
+Gutmann is representing 10.9 million contracts that were affected between 1 October 2015 and 31 March 2025.
+The claim could see Vodafone and other operators, paying over £1.1 billion in damages, (roughly £104 per contract).
+Gutmann said to the media that "for far too long the phone companies have been taking advantage of their loyal customers".
+Mobile networks, including Vodafone, deny any wrongdoing.

 VOXI by Vodafone

 On 9 September 2017, Vodafone launched their VOXI SIM-only plans which offered users under 25 unlimited minutes, texts and endless data to social media websites and apps.
 In 2018 the upper age limit was raised to 30.
 In November 2018, Voxi started selling contracted and SIM-free phones.
 In April 2019 the upper age limit was removed by Vodafone, meaning that VOXI is available to all users regardless of their age.

 VOXI users gained access to Vodafone's 5G services in October 2019, although access was limited to users on the unlimited plan only.
 Users of lower-priced plans gained access to the new technology in September 2020, along with unlimited video streaming.